celestiaorg/docs/nodes/arabica-devnet.md

 - `validator.consensus.celestia-arabica-10.com`
 - `consensus-full.celestia-arabica-10.com`

-### Full and light nodes ONLY

-These RPC endpoints do not allow you to download full blocks from them.
-We advise that if you are running a bridge node, that you also run a local [full consensus node](./consensus-node.md) in order to download full blocks from it.

-- `rpc.consensus.celestia-arabica-10.com`
-- `rpc-2.consensus.celestia-arabica-10.com`

 ## API endpoints

 The API endpoint is to allow users to interact with the REST API in Cosmos